-Timothy Noah is labor policy editor at Politico and author of The Great Divergence: America’s Growing Inequality Crisis and What We Can Do About It.
-He was an editor at the Washington Monthly from 1983 to 1985.
+Timothy Noah is the author of The Great Divergence: America’s Growing Inequality Crisis and What We Can Do About It and a Contributing Editor of the Washington Monthly.
+This article originally appeared on Backbencher

 In his new book, Unstoppable: The Emerging Left-Right Alliance to Dismantle the Corporate State, the consumer advocate and former presidential candidate Ralph Nader argues that on many issues, from undeclared wars to unprosecuted Wall Street crimes, liberal and conservative citizens increasingly agree with each other, and that, by working together, they can take back Washington….
 Read more »

 The mayor of San Marino, Calif., resigned June 17 after he got caught picking up a bag of dog feces lying near a public sidewalk and tossing it onto his neighbor’s property.
 The neighbor, Philip Lao, had posted two “No Poop Zone” signs that the mayor, Dennis Kneier, may have viewed as a provocation.
 Kneier… Read more »

 Americans used to be exceptional for how often they moved.
 But that once-powerful source of both efficiency and upward mobility is now in steep decline.

 Jonathan Rowe’s brilliant posthumous meditation on the shared, non-commercialized realms of life that sustain us.